aambrioso1/NLP/transformers/On What Transformers Know.md

 We propose a new simple network architecture, the Transformer, based solely on attention mechanisms, dispensing with recurrence and convolutions entirely.
 [Attention is All You Need](https://arxiv.org/abs/1706.03762)

-The usual route with natural language tasks is"
+The usual route with created language models that can do natural language tasks is to:
-- think of a reasonable language task
+- think of a reasonable language task,
-- create a huge database
+- create a huge database,
-- use the database to fine-tune the model for solving the task
+- use the database to fine-tune the model for solving the task,
-- improve models by by comparing new models with an the previous one.
+- create an improved model by by comparing new models with the previous one.

 ### Language Models are Few Shot Learners
 I was inspired to write this essay/paper by the article Language Models are Few-Shot Learners (July 2020;  https://arxiv.org/abs/2005.14165).

 What the paper shows is that scaling up the a language model can greatly improve performance.
-These larger model can be even compete with SOTA fine-tuned models on some NLP tasks.
-The bigger models can also learned new tasks with a small number of examples or just text interaction.
+These larger model can compete with SOTA fine-tuned models on some NLP tasks WITHOUT fine-tuning.
+These large scale models can also learned new tasks with a small number of examples or just text interaction.
 This last observation is one I would like to explore.
+Here is an example from the article on few shot learners:

-As you will see from my demostration in the following even small models can responds to text communication and demonstate knowledge beyond what they are fine-tune.
-Depending the task the result might be expected or it might be surprise.
+As you will see from my demonstration, even small models can responds to text communication and demonstate knowledge beyond what they are fine-tune for.
+Depending the task the result might be expected, like knowing a history fact, or it might be surprising like being able to do simple arithmetic.

-For now, as I do not have a technique for tuning a model I will only use the standard models along with the text input assosiated with the model.
+For now, as I have not learned how fine-tuning a model, I will only use the standard models not above along with the text input associated with the model.

-Here is an example of what I mean by demonstating knowledge beyond the pre-tuned models fine-tuned task.
-Example from article of prompt:

 ### My Goals
 I have been working recently with transformers using the API available at [Hugging Face](https://huggingface.co/).
 I have noticed that transformers can respond to text interaction.
 I want to imagine that a teacher is probing the general knowlege of a group of students with short text prompts.
 The teacher as a questions and a student in the group gives an answer.
 But the teachers questions will be in text form and the role of student will be played by a fine-tuned language model.